Total halts $2 billion gas project in Iran

 Total's decision comes after President Donald Trump announced last week that he was pulling the United States out of a landmark 2015 nuclear deal with Iran and reintroducing sanctions.

-The deal -- championed by former President Barack Obama -- was designed to limit Iran's nuclear program in exchange for lifting some sanctions, allowing Iran to boost oil exports.
-The deal also restarted foreign trade and investment flows into Iran.
+The deal -- championed by former President Barack Obama -- was designed to limit Iran's nuclear program in exchange for lifting some sanctions.
+That allowed Iran to boost oil exports, and Western companies to resume trade and investment ties.

 Germany, France and the United Kingdom have vowed to stick with the nuclear deal and they're talking to Iranian officials about how to protect the economic benefits it offered Tehran.